ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/node-architecture/index.md

 ## What does the execution client do? {#execution-client}

-The execution client is responsible for creating the execution payloads - the list of transactions, updated state trie plus other execution related data - that consensus clients include in their blocks.
-It is also responsible for re-executing transactions that arrive in new blocks to ensure they are valid.
+The execution client is responsible for creating the execution payloads - the list of transactions, updated state trie, and other execution-related data.
+Consensus clients include the execution payload in every block.
+The execution client is also responsible for re-executing transactions in new blocks to ensure they are valid.
 Executing transactions is done on the execution client's embedded computer, known as the [Ethereum Virtual Machine (EVM)](/developers/docs/evm).

 The execution client also offers a user-interface to Ethereum by exposing a set of [RPC methods](/developers/docs/apis/json-rpc) that enable users to query the Ethereum blockchain, submit transactions and deploy smart contracts.
 Often, the RPC calls are abstracted by a library such as [Web3js](https://web3js.readthedocs.io/en/v1.8.0/) or [Web3py](https://web3py.readthedocs.io/en/v5/) or a user-interface such as a browser wallet.